 How to locate a payer ID

 Usually, the most reliable place to get a payer information is directly from a client's insurance card.
-(See when the insurance card payer ID should not be used in the FAQs below.)
+(See when the insurance card payer ID should not be used in the FAQs at the end of this article.)
 If you don't have a client's insurance card, here is another way to get a payer ID:

-- Select My Account > Settings > Insurance Providers.
+- Go to My Account > Settings > Insurance Providers.

 - Enter the name or partial name of the Insurance Providers in the search box, as shown below.